-Our effective tax rate was 36% in 2014 and 40% in 2013.
+Our effective tax rate was 38.3% in 2015 and 35.7% in 2014.
 Our 2014 effective tax rate differs from the statutory income tax rate primarily due to the release of the \$19 million tax benefit related to the utilization of a capital loss carryforward.
-This capital loss carryforward was able to be utilized due to the sale of our subsidiary, LiveTV.
-The rate is also affected by state income taxes and the non-deductibility of certain items for tax purposes.
-The relative size of these items compared to our 2014 pre-tax income of \$623 million and our 2013 pre-tax income of \$279 million also affect the rate.
+We were able to utilize capital loss carryforwards due to the sale of our subsidiary, LiveTV.
+The rate was also affected by state income taxes and the non-deductibility of certain items for tax purposes.
+The relative size of these items compared to our pre-tax income also affect the rate.